brentgroves/repsys/a_status/current_tasks.md

 - create chat or email group to keep team informed
 - Southfield, Cody Hudson, and other Plex reports.

+## Corporate IT Data Team

+I wanted to share an update on the recent issue we encountered in Fabric related to latency during Lakehouse-to-SQL Endpoint synchronization, along with the steps we’ve taken so far.

 ## moxa serial device server

 - db9 serial cable from gauge to moxa